schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/readme.md

 ## SchemaCrawler Docker Image

 You can use the official [SchemaCrawler Docker image] from Docker Hub to reduce some of your installation steps.
 It comes with [Graphviz] pre-installed, so you can generate diagrams.
+For more information, see [information on the Docker image](docker-image.html).

 ## Tweaking Your Installation
 If you install SchemaCrawler to some other location, you can use